-- 🛇 Parental Resilience and - Knowledge of Parenting and Child Development are supported and maintained when parents can clearly state their expectations for supervision and nurturing guidance across co-parenting and shared care relationships.
+Content of Parenting and Child Development are supported and maintained when parents can clearly state their expectations for supervision and nurturing guidance across co-parenting and shared care relationships.

-A series of Family Pages on Co-Parenting and Sharing Care have been created to support your conversations with families while you are visiting and to become a resource parents can refer to between visits.
+A series of Family Pages on Sharing the Care have been created to support your conversations with families while you are visiting and to become a resource parents can refer to between visits.
 These include the following:

-- Sharing Care from a Child's Point of View - Co-Parenting - Partnering with Other Adults in Your Child's Life - Being the Bridge Between Your Child and Other Caring People in His Life - Supporting Your Child with Goodbyes and Hellos - Advocating for Your Child: Problem Solving, Not Blaming - Building Healthy Relationships: Transitions to Parenthood - Focus on You: Looking Back and Moving Ahead with Your Child - Practical Applications for Families: Figuring It Out Together
+- Focus on You: Looking Back and Moving Ahead with Your Child - Sharing the Care from a Child's Point of View - Co-Parenting - Partnering with Other Adults in Your Child's Life - Being the Bridge Between Your Child and Other Caring People in His Life - Supporting Your Child with Goodbyes and Hellos - Advocating for Your Child: Problem Solving, Not Blaming